 There are a lot of things disc golfers have to understand.
 Aside from the rules and gameplay of the sport, they have to understand techniques, equipment, terminology, and flight patterns.
 Just covering the difference of discs and their ratings and their types and their plastics can overwhelm a newbie.
-When I saw a few players using a mini disc, I wondered, “What are mini disc golf discs used for?”
+When I observed a few players using a mini disc, the question arose: “What are mini disc golf discs used for?”

 The main purpose of mini disc golf discs is to mark the position of the disc previously thrown.
 In the game, every time a player throws a disc, his position on the course changes.
 He then has to throw another disc (or the same disc, depending on usage) to get nearer to the hole.
-However, the nearest to the hole he can throw is on the spot on the previous disc landed.
-This is called the lie.
+However, the nearest spot to the hole from which he can throw is where the previous disc landed.
+This spot is called the lie.

 The mini disc marks that spot.
 If a player doesn’t have a mini disc, he has to leave his previously thrown disc on the spot it landed.
 And when he throws the next shot, he will throw at least a disc farther from the hole than necessary.
 A mini disc gives the player that extra nearness to the hole.